A Day In The Life of an Inpatient Rehab Occupational Therapist

 Once I’m finished with all of my necessary paperwork, I fill out a billing sheet with each patient’s individual treatment times with the units billed for the treatment.

-After I fill that out, I clock out and head home to unwind with some Netflix :).
+After I fill that out, I clock out and head home to unwind with some Netflix and maybe even some Trader Joe’s movie theater popcorn 🙂

-So that’s my “average” day in a nutshell!
+So that’s my “average” day in the life as an inpatient rehab occupational therapist!